 However, this should also go for items with longer shelf life.
 Even if some goods take years before expiration, it is still best to apply the FIFO method.
 There is no indication that the said product will be used up before it expires.

 Employees must always have great attention to detail regarding these things.
-All it takes is one mistake and a customer gets ill for the restaurant to come crashing down.
+All it takes is one mistake with commercial kitchen organization and a customer gets ill for the restaurant to come crashing down.

 Use Organizers in Shelves and Drawers